vaxkun/ReinhardtLike-Shield-ShaderForge/README.md

 Now we made the "easy" things!! but dont go crazy, i will be here explaining all the rest and why are we adding the rest of nodes, i bet you will say something like: "wait, ive made this whole node tree?!?!?".

-We will start deleting the "Value" node we made after and adding the Texture that will be used as a guide for our shader.
+We will start deleting the "Value" node we made before and adding the Texture that will be used as a guide for our shader.
 So hold T and add the "Texture2D" node, the green one.
 Then, add the image with the guide (in this case you can find it inside the project, its called Hex)

 ![WOW!](https://i.gyazo.com/36c43f9048465eff5693d19913eb5213.gif)
 ![WOW!](https://i.gyazo.com/ba587ba896d0a1918bd52f64c70b1ddc.gif)